FFT-based Homogenization at Finite Strains using Composite Boxels (ComBo): Composites Voxels

+It leaves the part of $\fa$ not interacting with the volume constraint -- that is the part of $\fa_1$ that is orthogonal to $\fm_\beta$ -- unaltered.
+Only the part of $\fa_1$ that is co-linear with $\fm_\beta$ is modified such that a valid iterate is obtained.
+Using the projectors \eqref{eq:M:proj} this is equivalent to:

+This induces that a large part of the NR update is preserved.
+No additional hyperparameters, line searches and constitutive evaluations are required.

-On the one hand, the suggested back-projection preserves the component of the inadmissible update $\fa_1$ that is co-linear to $\fm_\beta$.
-On the other hand, it modifies the part normal to $\fm_\beta$ such that neither of the sub-domains of the laminate suffers from material inversion.
-The thereby increased robustness is of utmost relevance for actual finite strain simulations.
-This holds {\it a fortiori} if composite voxels with rather small phase volume fractions go along with pronounced phase contrast.
+The increased robustness due to the selective back-projection is of utmost relevance for actual finite strain simulations, particularly in FE\textsuperscript{2} like settings.
+This holds {\it a fortiori} if composite voxels with a rather small phase volume fractions go along with pronounced phase contrast and high load increments, see Section~\ref{fig:bp_polyhedron1}.